Loading...

 For MBA FT rankings are significant as they emphasise schools that provide good international career prospects, fine alumni achievements and quality education.
 They are most helpful to students who are looking to work overseas or with international businesses since they indicate how well a school is positioned to prepare graduates for international leadership.

-What is FT Global MBA Ranking?
+What is FT Global MBA Ranking 2026?

 FT Global MBA Ranking is an annual ranking published by the Financial Times, ranking the world's leading full-time MBA schools.
-It is one of the most trusted and widely used rankings among students, business professionals and recruiters worldwide.
+It is one of the most trusted and widely used in the rankings among students, business professionals and recruiters worldwide.
 The ranking provides students with insight into which business schools provide the best return on investment, the best career development and the broadest international exposure.
 It's particularly helpful for those looking to work overseas or get hired at leading global firms such as McKinsey, Amazon and Google.

 The rankings are made based on actual data gathered from alumni (three years post-MBA) and the schools themselves.
 For a school to qualify, at least 20% of its alumni must reply and the FT must get at least 20 completed questionnaires.
 FT considers over 20 parameters to rank these colleges.
 These are graduate salaries, salary increase post-MBA, career advancement, international mobility, diversity of students and faculty, research quality and more recent measures like sustainability and environmental responsibility in the curriculum.

-A number of the country's leading business schools like ISB Hyderabad, IIM Ahmedabad and IIM Bangalore have also been listed in the FT Global MBA Rankings demonstrating the country's international reputation and the increasing quality of management education in India.
+A number of the country's leading business schools like ISB Hyderabad, IIM Ahmedabad and IIM Bangalore have also been listed in the FT Global MBA Rankings demonstrating the country's global reputation and the increasing quality of management education in India.
 To put it in simple words, the FT Global MBA Ranking is like a comprehensive report card that guides students towards the correct MBA college which provides international value, excellent career prospects and long-term development.

-FT Global Ranking Parameters
+Financial Times (FT) Global MBA Ranking Parameters

 The Financial Times (FT) Global MBA Ranking considers so many different factors to determine which business schools are the best in the world.
-It's not only about pay, FT examines how successful the MBA was in advancing student's careers, how global the program is, how inclusive and diverse the school is and even how much it prioritises sustainability and climate objectives.
+It's not only about pay, FT examines how successful the MBA was in advancing student's careers, how global the programme is, how inclusive and diverse the school is and even how much it prioritises sustainability and climate objectives.

 To ensure the rankings are reliable and significant, FT surveys graduates (3 years after MBA) and the schools themselves.
 These aspects are then categorised into six broad areas such as career development, alumni network, diversity, academic standards, internationalisation and sustainability.
-Following is a list of all the important parameters used in the FT ranking:
+Following is a list of all the important parameters used in the FT ranking -

 1. Career & Salary Measures

-• Weighted Salary: Median salary earned by alumni three years post-graduation.
+• Weighted Salary - Median salary earned by alumni three years post-graduation.

-• Career Progress: Follows promotions and company size progress where alumni are currently employed.
+• Career Progress - Follows promotions and company size progress where alumni are currently employed.

-• Aims Acheived: Measures number of professional or personal objectives alumni achieved via the MBA.
+• Aims Acheived - Measures number of professional or personal objectives alumni achieved via the MBA.

 2. Alumni & Career Support

-• Alumni Network Rank: Ranks the usefulness of the alumni network in terms of job, mentorship, startup assistance and events.
+• Alumni Network Rank - Ranks the usefulness of the alumni network in terms of job, mentorship, startup assistance and events.

-• Careers Service: Ranks support provided by the institution for internships, placements, networking and guidance.
+• Careers Service - Ranks support provided by the institution for internships, placements, networking and guidance.

-• Employed at 3 Months: This refers to the proportion of students employed within three months of graduation.
+• Employed at 3 Months - This refers to the proportion of students employed within three months of graduation.

-• Sector Diversity Rank: Scores diversity in prior-MBA industry sectors of students.
+• Sector Diversity Rank - Scores diversity in prior-MBA industry sectors of students.

 3. Diversity Indicators

-• Female Faculty: This refers to the percentage of female teaching out the entire faculty.
+• Female Faculty - This refers to the percentage of female teaching out the entire faculty.

 4. International Exposure

-• International Faculty: Faculty whose nationality and location of work differ.
+• International Faculty - Faculty whose nationality and location of work differ.

-• International Course Experience: Includes international internships, exchanges and projects (minimum of 1 month) outside the home country of the school.
+• International Course Experience - Includes international internships, exchanges and projects (minimum of 1 month) outside the home country of the school.

 5. Academic Excellence

-• Faculty with Doctorates: Percent of full-time faculty with PhDs.
+• Faculty with Doctorates - Per cent of full-time faculty with PhDs.

-• FT Research Rank: Count of published research articles of faculty in top 50 publications (Jan 2022–May 2024).
+• FT Research Rank - Count of published research articles of faculty in top 50 publications (Jan 2022–May 2024).

 6. Sustainability Focus

-Weightage of FT Global Parameters
+Weightage of FT Global MBA Parameters

 FT Global Parameters